rummeyer/amiga-RO/README.md

-# amiga-RO
-A MUI-Based FileManager for m68k-amigaos
+# amiga-RO: A MUI-Based FileManager for m68k-amigaos

 RO is a new Intuition-controlled, fully user-configurable file manager for OS 2.04 and newer.
 You can use RO to copy, move, rename or delete